Placeholder-Software/Dissonance/docs/Reference/Audio/VoiceSettings.md

 # Voice Settings

 Voice settings is a central place to control various audio settings Dissonance uses.
-Voice settings can be accessed by clicking the "Voice Settings" button on a Dissonance Comms script.
+Voice settings can be accessed through `Window > Dissonance > Quality Settings`.

 ![Voice Settings Editor](/images/VoiceSettings_Editor.png)

+## Persistence

+These settings are serialized into an asset file at `Assets/Plugins/Dissonance/Resources/VoiceSettings.asset` and are also saved into [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html). `PlayerPrefs` override the values saved in the asset.

+Because the settings are saved into an asset the values you choose will be built into your game and will be the default values used by all players.

+Because settings are saved into `PlayerPrefs` you can expose the settings to end users in your UI and the values will be saved on a per user basis.

+> If you change these settings all users in a session __must__ have the same `Frame Size` and `Audio Quality` values.

 ## Frame Size

+- Small (20ms)
+- Medium (40ms)
+- Large (60ms)

-This determines how much voice data is sent in a single network packet.
-There is a small amount of overhead to each packet so setting this to a higher value will reduce the overall network traffic as well as slightly reduce the amount of CPU time used by the encoder.
-However larger values introduce more latency (more delay between speaking and hearing) and so a lower value will significantly improve the perceived quality of the voice by players.
+This setting determines how much voice data is sent in a single network packet.
+There is some overhead associated with each individual packet so using larger values will send less packets and thus reduce CPU load and network usage.
+However, larger values introduce more latency (more delay between speaking and hearing).
+Latency is a very important aspect of perceived voice quality and lowering this will improve the flow of conversations.

-This setting cannot be changed at runtime.
+> This setting __must not__ be changed at runtime.
+It __must__ be the same for all users in a voice session.

 ## Audio Quality

-This determines the quality level used by the encoder.
-Lower levels will consume less bandwidth but will sound bad, higher levels will consume more bandwidth but sound significantly better.
-The medium setting should sound very good in the majority of situations and it's not recommended to change the quality settings unless you are trying to tackle a specific problem.
+- Low (~10KB/s)
+- Medium (~17KB/s)
+- High (~24KB/s)

+This setting determines the bitrate the encoder will target - higher values result in higher audio quality but slightly more CPU load and network usage.

-This setting cannot be changed at runtime.
+> This setting __must not__ be changed at runtime.
+It __must__ be the same for all users in a voice session.

-## De-Noise
+## Noise Suppression

-This controls the de-noise filter which is applied to the microphone signal before transmission.
-The de-noise filter attenuates background noise, whilst attempting to leave the voice unchanged.
-Higher levels will reduce background noise more but, because the filter is not perfect, will also lose more voice.
+This setting determines how much noise suppression will be applied to the microphone signal before transmission.
+Noise in this sense is any sound which is not speech such as computer fans or microphone hiss.
+Noise suppression will not remove echoes other other voices playing through your speakers.

+Noise suppression is not perfect and may sometimes distort speech, higher levels will remove more background noise but also risk more distortion of speech.
+However, the risk is fairly low - the distortion is quite minor and the noise suppressor is adaptive so it will only apply really high noise suppression when there is a lot of background noise.

-This setting can be changed at runtime.
+> This setting may be changed at runtime.
+It may differ between users.

-## Automatic Gain Control

-Automatic Gain Control attempts to control the volume of a signal so it doesn't change too much.
-If all players use the same AGC settings all voices will be approximately the same volume even though the recording environments may be very different.
-This is very important for a pleasant conversation between a group of players.

-### Target

-This is the target volume of the AGC, specified as a value between 0 and 100.
-If you are finding that *all* players are too quiet, adjust this value up.

-### Max Gain (dB)

-This is the maximum amplification which can be applied to a signal by the AGC.
-If you have adjusted the target upwards and are finding that players are still too quiet even after a long period of continuous speech try adjusting this value up.

-It is important not to set this value too high because the AGC is *always* running when the player is indicating speech (e.g. by holding Push-To-Talk), if you set the gain too high the AGC will amplify the background noise up to huge levels, and the next thing the player says will be extremely loud!

-## Gain Increment (dB/s)

-This is how quickly the gain is adjusted upwards.
-If you have significantly adjusted the max gain you will need adjust this value too.
-A good rule of thumb is that it should take roughly 3 seconds to increment to max gain.

-## Gain Decrement (dB/s)

-This is how quickly the gain is adjusted downwards.
-If you have significantly adjusted the max gain you will need adjust this value too.
-A good rule of thumb is that it should take just under 1 second to go from max gain to nothing.